sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 * What population/group of people is in question?
 * Is the reserach question concidering any special setting/context?

-It is not necessarily the case that the research question contain all these thematic elements.
+It is not necessarily the case that the research question contains all these thematic elements.

 ::: eksempel Example
 What do we know about the reasons for **school refusal** among **teenagers**?